 Stage 7 Recovery

-Recovery is complicated but is not impossible.
+Recovery is complicated but it is not impossible.
 Recovery can take months or years.
 It could take being on medication indefinitely while others may be able to be tapered off the medication.
 However, only one in five people who need treatment for drug use actually receive care, and only about half of those are given medication, experts say.
 Those given medications rarely receive them for long enough.

 Our society has a long battle on its hands to help those addicted to opioids.
 People can recover and live healthy lives again after addiction.